K-9 OBEDIENCE CLUB OF JACKSONVILLE, INC

 by Ginny Ruskuski

-Like any other activity, Obedience Trials have their own customs and behavioral etiquette for the people involved, and I hope the following will help you avoid any faux pas and get the most out of your experience watching the trials.
+Like any other activity, Obedience Trials have their own customs and behavioral etiquette for the people involved.
+I hope the following will help you avoid any faux pas and get the most out of your trial experience.

 • Leave your non-entered dog at home.
-Matches and show and go’s are the place to socialize him to dog shows and crowds.
+Matches and Show-N-Gos are not the place to socialize him to dog shows and crowds.
 The last thing anybody needs is a dog fussing in his crate, barking or just generally being a nuisance when other dogs are working.

 • Don’t be offended if an exhibitor doesn’t respond to your greeting or questions as he/she prepares to warm up or go into the ring; they need to get focused and can’t afford to engage in casual conversation.
 The person who seems to be watching the ring just like you may actually be trying to memorize a heeling pattern or figure out which way the Drop on Recall will be facing.
 Let them concentrate.